-The format of the Month function is:
+The syntax of the function is:

-The result of your Month function looks like a date (eg. "01/01/1900"), instead of returning an integer.
+The result of your Month function looks like a date (e.g. "01/01/1900"), instead of returning an integer.

 This problem is most likely to be because the new cell or column is formatted as a 'date'.
 In this case, it is only the formatting of the cell that is wrong, NOT the value returned by the function.

 The easiest way to do correct this is to select the General formatting option from the drop-down format menu of the Excel ribbon.
 This is generally located in the 'Number' group, on the Home tab of the ribbon (see below):